 Two special types of repro’s with quasi-official status also exist, called Heritage and Reunion patches.
 Heritage patches are reproductions of earlier patches that were worn by a unit during an earlier era, usually World War II but sometimes later, whose wear on today’s uniforms has been sanctioned, and often even encouraged, by commanders (for example on Fridays).
 Heritage patches are ordered by the unit or a unit member.
 Closely-related Reunion patches are similar creations, but differ from Heritage patches in that they normally have been ordered by a veteran's organization of unit alumni rather than by the an active unit.
 Visually, there is nothing that differentiates a Heritage from a Reunion patch (unless the reunion patch has an added tab or scroll containing the reunion location and/or year).
 In fact, both Heritage and Reunion patches are often made to mirror, as closely as possible, an original unit patch (exact same size and colors), so the only clues one might have as to their recent origin are the differences in the weave and type of backing.
 Because Heritage patches originated in the unit, I have included them in the gallery (and have tried to remember to always label them "Heritage").
 With a few noted exceptions, Reunion patches are omitted because, generally speaking, they aren't worn by active-duty members.

 I should mention that if you're an individual who's considering having your old unit patch reproduced, be advised that official U.S. Air Force emblems are protected by federal law; reproduction for commercial use or for profit is not permitted without express permission from the individual unit commander.
-And if you're thinking it's okay because your unit was inactivated years ago so there's no one to ask, remember that many units are reactivated later on with different designations (one example is the old 381 SMW at McConnell, which almost had a longer life as the 381 TRG at Vandenberg), and even when that's not the case, it could be at some future date because of the USAF's Lineage and Honors system.
+And if you're thinking it's okay because your unit was inactivated years ago so there's no one to ask, remember that many units are reactivated later with different designations (one example is the old 381 SMW at McConnell, which almost had a longer life as the 381 TRG at Vandenberg), and even when that's not the case, it could be at some future date because of the USAF's Lineage and Honors system.
 For emblems from inactive units, the appropriate thing to do would be to ask permission from the Air Force Historical Research Agency (AFHRA), custodian of the records for all official USAF emblems.

 By the way, unless you need them in quantity, it's easier, and often less expensive, to obtain vintage originals from auction houses, patch dealers, and/or collectors than to have old patches remade.
 Nevertheless, "Knock-off Kings" will continue to reproduce any patches for which they think there's a market, even when doing so is illegal.
 As I said before, buyer beware.
 If you've already used the gallery for comparison purposes and are still unsure whether a patch you're considering is an original or a reproduction, I'll be happy to provide my opinion.
 Just forward a scan via the AAFM and I'll get back to you.